Welcome to Hāpara Highlights Follow

 |

-Set up timed-sessions in which you can limit students to specific websites, or block them from accessing select websites. |
+Set up timed sessions to focus students on specific websites, or filter out select websites. |

 |

-Remotely open up to 10 tabs at a time for your learners |
+Remotely open up to 10 tabs at a time on students' devices. |

 |